-On motion of Ms. Cave, seconded by Ms. Holmes, this recommendation was approved by the following vote: Aye, Mr. Cepeda, Mr. Estrada, Ms. Hasara, Ms. Holmes, Dr. Koritz, Ms. Leibowitz, Mr. McMillan, Mr. Montgomery; No, none; Absent, Ms. Smart, Governor Rauner.
+On motion of Ms. Cave, seconded by Ms. Holmes, the purchases recommended were authorized by the following vote: Aye, Mr. Cepeda, Mr. Estrada, Ms. Hasara, Ms. Holmes, Dr. Koritz, Ms. Leibowitz, Mr. McMillan, Mr. Montgomery; No, none; Absent, Ms. Smart, Governor Rauner.
 (Mr. Fitzgerald asked to be recorded as not voting on this item.)